RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/Templating.md

 - `linkToPage`: The link to the page without display text, e.g. `[[file.pdf#page = 1]]`,
 - `linkToPageWithDisplay`: The link to the page with display text, e.g. `[[file.pdf#page = 1 | file, page 1]]`,
 - `calloutType`: The callout type you specify in the "Callout type name" setting
-- `colorName`: In the case of text selections, this is the name of the selected color in lowercase, e.g. `red`.
+- `color` (or `colorName`): In the case of text selections, this is the name of the selected color in lowercase, e.g. `red`.
 If no color is specified, it will be an empty string.
-For text markup annotations (e.g. highlights and underlines), this is the RGB value of the color, e.g. `255, 208, 0`.
+For text markup annotations (e.g. highlights and underlines), this is the RGB values of the color, e.g. `255, 208, 0`.